-This title made it to the top 1% of books on Amazon within a few days of its release, and again in week 3.
-It also received three 5-star book reviews from critics in the first two weeks.
+This title made it to the top 1% of books on Amazon within a few days of its release, and again in weeks 3 and 5.
+It has also received four 5-star book reviews from critics.

 Reader reviews are listed first; scroll down for editorial/critical praise.

 These quotes were taken from public reviews, or were sent directly to me with permission to post and attribute them.